-- COORDSYS=C, telling you that the HEALPix projection is in the Celestial (equatorial, ICRS) frame, as all LIGO/Virgo probability sky maps will be. - OBJECT, the unique LIGO/Virgo identifier for the event. - REFERENC, a link to the candidate page in GraceDB. - INSTRUME, a list of gravitational-wave sites that triggered on the event: H1 for LIGO Hanford, L1 for LIGO Livingston, and V1 for Virgo. - DATE-OBS, the UTC time of the event.
+- COORDSYS=C, telling you that the HEALPix projection is in the Celestial (equatorial, ICRS) frame, as all LIGO/Virgo/KAGRA probability sky maps will be. - OBJECT, the unique LIGO/Virgo/KAGRA identifier for the event. - REFERENC, a link to the candidate page in GraceDB. - INSTRUME, a list of gravitational-wave sites that triggered on the event: H1 for LIGO Hanford, L1 for LIGO Livingston, V1 for Virgo, and K1 for KAGRA. - DATE-OBS, the UTC time of the event.
 In the case of a compact binary coalescence candidate, this is the time that the signal from the merger passed through the geocenter. - MJD-OBS, same as DATE-OBS, but given as a modified Julian day.